ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `task_id`, the DAP task ID.
 If the Leader does not recognize the task ID, it MUST abort with error `unrecognizedTask`.
+* `extensions`, a list of protocol extensions ({{protocol-extensions}}).
+If the Leader does not recognize one of the extensions, or if two extensions have the same ExtensionType, it MUST abort the request with error "unrecognizedMessage".
 * `query`, the Collector's query.
 The indicated query type MUST match the task's query type.
 Otherwise, the Leader MUST abort with error "queryMismatch".
 * `agg_param`, an aggregation parameter for the VDAF being executed.
 This is the